khilang/khi/reference.md

 [nil](#nil), [text](#text), a [dictionary](#dictionary), a [table](#table), a [composition](#composition)
 or a [pattern](#pattern) respectively.

-In an expression, a tilde `~` represents the *compound operator*.
-It discards all whitespace between the previous and next component or word.
-If there is a tilde between two components, then there is no whitespace between the components in the resulting compound.
+In an expression, a tilde `~` is an operator which discards all whitespace between the previous and next term or word.
+If there is a tilde between two terms, then there is no whitespace between the elements in the resulting composition.

 Consecutive words and whitespace represent [text](#text).

-A tilde can also be placed before or after the components, but will have no effect.
+A tilde can also be placed before or after the terms, but will have no effect.
-A tilde can be placed in an expression with no components.
+A tilde can be placed in an expression with no terms.
 An expression cannot be blank, thus, a tilde is necessary to represent an empty expression.

 **Example:** `Hello world!` is an expression with a text term.
 It parses to text.